Getting the Most Out of Your Advising Relationship

 Tip 2: Advising is a relationship

 Many students will only see their advisor just before they need to register for classes for the next semester.
-That means that most students only see their professors twice a year for 30-45 minutes!
+That means that most students only see their advisors twice a year for 30-45 minutes!

-Just as with any other relationship, it takes time and multiple contacts to establish.
+Just as with any other relationship, it takes time and effort to establish.
 Can you imagine wanting to develop a friendship with another person, but only seeing them for 45 minutes a year?
 How can they get to know you?
 How can they make suggestions and take your interests into account when they don’t have the chance to get to know you?

 There are many ways that Westmont tries to support developing this relationship with your advisor.

 First and foremost, if you had an interest in a major when you entered as a first year student, you were assigned to an advisor within that department.
-This was in the hopes that there would be one common interest of academic major between you and your advisor.
+This was in the hopes that there would be common interest of academic major between you and your advisor.